 In the COP28 Full Implementation Case, a comprehensive approach leads to a doubling of the current rate of improvement to 4% per year on average to 2030.
 As a result, global energy demand is 10% lower in 2030 than it is today, despite GDP being around 25% higher.
 In the COP28 Partial Implementation Case, governments enact policies to bring about incremental improvements in the rate of efficiency of new appliances, industrial motors and buildings.
-However, they focus narrowly on improving technical efficiency gains and switching to clean cooking.
+However, they focus narrowly on improving technical efficiency and do not seek to make use of additional levers such as electrification, material efficiency gains and switching to clean cooking.
 In the absence of more comprehensive policies to facilitate the scale up of clean energy technologies and transition away from fossil fuels, this narrow focus locks in more fossil fuel consuming equipment.
 As a result, the rate of improvement of GDP per unit of energy consumed is around 2.4% per year to 2030 in this case.